-Immobilization due to a sedentary lifestyle, after trauma or because of acute or chronic disease promotes thrombosis and pulmonary embolism.
+Immobilization due to sedentary life, after a trauma or also (and especially) for acute or chronic disease promotes thrombosis and pulmonary embolism.

 In these cases we need to carefully weigh the convenience or inconvenience of anticoagulant use to prevent VTE.
 Although when immobilization lasts a few days (or few weeks) we should consider that an anticoagulant treatment may be beneficial, but there must be a balance between the risk of the patient suffering DVT and the risk of bleeding.

-When injuries require immobilization, it may cause clot formation in deep leg veins, which in turn can lead to a lung embolism.
+When injuries require immobilization, with a cast, a splint or with bed rest, this can cause the formation of clots in deep leg veins, which in turn can lead to a lung embolism.

 When the injury only requires rest and immobilization without surgery, no preventive treatment is necessary, unless if there are other circumstances that increase the risk of suffering a thrombosis, such as age (over 40), varicose veins in the legs, obesity or being on oral contraceptives, or a previous episode of venous thrombosis.

 If you need surgery, medical guidelines recommend prevention of VTE by administering low molecular weight heparin subcutaneous injections (or recently also new oral anticoagulants), a substance that prevents the ability of the blood to thicken and solidify.
 This treatment must be taken for at least ten days, or until the patient can regain complete mobility.